anir-tubi/tubi-roku/README.md

 If set up correctly the first time your Roku sends a request to Charles, Charles will ask you to approve the connection.
 Just click `Allow` and you should see the traffic in Charles(except Youbora and Santry related traffic).

+## Proxying Staging & Production

+As of 3.6.16 the Tubi application can now proxy requests in staging and production.
+In order to do this you first need to make sure the application is not running.
+The best way to ensure this is to go to Settings > Exit > Exit.
+To set the proxy run: `curl -d '' http://<ROKU-IP>:8060/launch/dev?setRegistry=%7B%22proxySettings%22%3A%7B%22charlesProxyEnabled%22%3A%22true%22%2C%22charlesProxyUrl%22%3A%22http%3A%2F%2F<COMPUTER-IP>%3A8888%22%7D%7D&password=499zsaHvENIYuEiVPMMa3S5w` replacing `<ROKU-IP>` and `<COMPUTER-IP>` as appropriate.
+To remove the proxy run:
+`curl -d '' http://<COMPUTER-IP>:8060/launch/dev?clearRegistry=true&password=499zsaHvENIYuEiVPMMa3S5w` This will clear the entire registry which can be useful for other things as well.

 # Publish a new version of One Trust Component Library

 Whenever we want to update to a newer version of One Trust Library, we have to publish a new one trust component library.